NordicPlayground/puck/_tutorials/ir.md

 image: http://lorempixel.com/g/400/400/
 ---

-This tutorial is part of a tutorial series on the [Nordic Pucks].
+This tutorial is part of a tutorial series on the [Nordic Pucks](../tutorials.html).
-I am assuming that you have already read the [introduction tutorial] and the [location puck tutorial].
+I am assuming that you have already read the [introduction tutorial] and the [location puck tutorial](location.html).

 In this tutorial, we will be building an IR puck, which is a puck that can mimic arbitrary infrared remote controls.
 This is useful for controlling things like TVs, radios, airconditioners, window blinds, and just about anything and everything that can be otherwise be controlled by a regular remote control.